 The Bank, as a member of the Federal Home Loan Bank (FHLB) system, is required to maintain an investment in capital stock of the FHLB.
-Based on redemption provisions of the FHLB, the stock has no quoted market price and is carried at cost of \$550,000 at December 31, 2023 and 2022 and is evaluated for impairment at each reporting date.
+Based on redemption provisions of the FHLB, the stock has no quoted market price and is carried at cost of \$585,000 and \$550,000 at December 31, 2024 and 2023, respectively, and is evaluated for impairment at each reporting date.